Jolene Goes to Ojai

 Jenay was kind enough to bring a bottle of something fun and sparkling, so we made mimosas to go with the charcuterie plate we picked up at a local deli.
 It was the perfect girls night in, and the perfect end to a relaxing, meandering day in Ojai.

 We said a bittersweet goodbye to our Airbnb and grabbed a hearty, locally-made breakfast from Knead Baking Co.
 We enjoyed freshly squeezed orange juice, fresh pastries, homemade bread, and delicious breakfast sandwiches.
-Seating is limited, and there are no shortage of customers, but we were able to find a table outside.
+Seating was limited, and there was no shortage of customers, but we were able to find a table outside.

 The last items on our list were Bart's Books and the Ojai Farmer's Market.
 We discovered that both were within a few blocks of each other, so we stopped at Bart's Books first.